ygombo/ygombo.github.io/content/event/tiket/index.md

 ---
-title: Adapt or disappear: Future-proof Your Business with AI
+title: Adapt or disappear Future-proof Your Business with AI

 event: AI Talk organized by UWAIN
 event_url: